-- Quiffication by the nonprofil, state or local government that the individual or head of bousehold seasing assistance metrips criteria of homelessness under another federal staticle. - vi).
-Certification of no permanent housing in the last 60 days. - Vii) Certification by the individual or head of household, and any available supporting documentation.
-That (s)he has moved two or none times in the past 60 days. - viir) Documentation of special needs of two (2) or more barners
+- v) Certification by the nonprofit, state or local government that the individual or head of household seeking assistance met the criteria of homelessness under another federal statute. - vi) Certification of no permanent housing in the last 60 days - vii) Certification by the individual or head of household, and any available supporting documentation.
+That (s)he has moved two or more times in the past 60 days. - viii) Documentation of special needs or two (2) or more barriers